 Ancient Egyptians believed in many gods and that when a person died they passed into an ‘afterlife’.

-The thought that the individual would have a life that was very close to the one that they lived in with everyone else.
+The thought was that the individual would have a life that was very close to the one that they lived with everyone else.

 In order to have that kind of life, their body needed to be preserved and they needed to be buried with all of the possessions that they would take with them on their journey into the afterlife.